Risk-Sensitive Credit Portfolio Optimization under Partial Information and Contagion Risk: Risk-sensitive control under partial information

 in which $h(\pi;p,z,\xi,v)$ is given by

 Here, $h_L(p,z,\xi,v)$ is a linear strategy-independent function in $(\xi,v)$, which is defined by

 and for $i=1,\ldots,n$,

 The functions $\mu^{\rm M}(p)$ and $\lambda^{\rm M}(p,z)$ are given in \eqref{eq:filtersM}.
-From this point onward, we will write the first component $Y(u)$ of the solution of the BSDE~\eqref{eq:formalBSDE} as $Y(u;t,p,z)$ to emphasize its dependence on the initial data $(p,z)$ at time $t$.
+From this point onwards, we will write the first component $Y(u)$ of the solution of the BSDE~\eqref{eq:formalBSDE} as $Y(u;t,p,z)$ to emphasize its dependence on the initial data $(p,z)$ at time $t$.